so0k/katacoda-scenarios/concourse/02-tasks/03-task-inputs.md

-Concourse supports `inputs` into tasks to pass in files/folders for processing.
-This allows you to fetch artifacts at the start of a build pipeline or pass artifacts between tasks in a pipeline.
-Passing artifacts between pipeline steps will be covered during the pipelines scenario, this step covers how tasks themselves work with inputs.
+Concourse supports `inputs` to pass files/folders for processing into tasks.

+These `inputs` allow you to fetch artifacts at the start of a build pipeline or pass artifacts between tasks in a pipeline.
+Passing artifacts between pipeline steps will be covered during the pipelines scenario, right now we focus on how tasks themselves work with `inputs`.

-Let's add an input configuration. for each input the `name` and will determine the `path` relative to the working directory of the task (unless explicitly set).
-By default `optional` is `false`.
+Let's add an input configuration to our `task_ubuntu_ls.yml`{{open}} task.

+For each input the `name` is required and determines the `path` artifacts are stored relative to the working directory of the task (you may override the `name` by setting `path` explicitly in the input configuration).
+By default an input is set `false` for `optional` and thus required.

 <pre class="file" data-filename="task_ubuntu_ls.yml" data-target="replace">---
 platform: linux